-Master bedroom with chairs and mirrors
+Primary bedroom with chairs and mirrors

-One would think adding more furniture would be bad, but I really like how this smallish master bedroom placed chairs on each side of the bed next to the small round nightstands.
+One would think adding more furniture would be bad, but I really like how this smallish primary bedroom placed chairs on each side of the bed next to the small round nightstands.
 Moreover, this bedroom is made to appear larger with the use of massive mirrors flanking the bed.
 Finally, check out the ottoman at the foot of the bed.
-There is a lot going on here, but all of it put together results in creating a terrific master bedroom design in a small space.
+There is a lot going on here, but all of it put together results in creating a terrific primary bedroom design in a small space.
 Shop this look at Wayfair.